cmsc240-s24/cmsc240-s24.github.io/labs/lab9.md

 3. Update the `main` function in `area.cpp` to demonstrate the usage of the calculateArea functions for different shapes and data types.
 4. In the `README.md` file in your GitHub repository.
 Write a few sentences describing how you used a C++ template to create generic calculateArea functions.

-## Exercise 3: Matrix Class Template
+## Exercise 3: Vector Class Template

+Implement a generic vector class in C++ using templates, providing a simplified version of the functionality offered by std::vector.

 Put your code for this exercise in the `Exercise3` folder in your GitHub repository.

-1. Write a template class GenericMatrix with a template parameter for the type of values stored in the matrix.
-2. Put this implementation into the files `GenericMatrix.h` and `GenericMatrix.cpp`
-3. Use the non-generic versions `IntMatrix.h` and `IntMatrix.cpp` files to help guide your coding.
-4. Update the `main` function in `main.cpp` to demonstrate the usage of `GenericMatrix` for different data types.
-Don't forget to add `GenericMatrix.h` to `main.cpp`.
-5. Modify the `Makefile` so that `GenericMatrix.h` and `GenericMatrix.cpp` are included when building the `main` target.
-6. In the `README.md` file in your GitHub repository.
-Write a few sentences describing how you used a C++ template to create generic matrix class declaration and implementation.

-## Exercise 4: Vector Class Template

-Implement a generic vector class in C++ using templates, providing a simplified version of the functionality offered by std::vector.

-Put your code for this exercise in the `Exercise4` folder in your GitHub repository.

 1. Write a template class GenericVector with a template parameter for the element type.
 2. Put this implementation into the files `GenericVector.h` and `GenericVector.cpp`